igaray/name_pryer/README.md

 ``-d X [Y | end]``

 Delete from position X to Y [or end].
-Does not take into account the extension, so end is just before the last period.
+The end is just before the last period.

 * X must be a non-negative integer.
 * Y must be a either the string 'end' or a non-negative integer.